shariorfarhan07/CLI_task_manager_py_assignment/readme.md

       - An additional query will be required to check if an incomplete task with the same title already exists in the database.
         - If no such task exists, add the new task.
         - If an incomplete task is found, notify the user.
--[ ] need database table to persist.
+- [ ] need database table to persist.

 ## What's missing
-- [ ] there no way to start and end task. need a command for that.
+- [X] there no way to start need a command for that.
-- [ ] if user start a task current date will be inserted in start_time field
+- [X] if user start a task current date will be inserted in start_time field
-- [ ] if user end a task current date will be inserted in end_time field
+- [X] if user end a task current date will be inserted in end_time field